lguy/R-tutorial/README.md

 The first argument to `read_tsv()` is the most important: it’s the path to the file to read.

+### First dataset: Legionella samples

+We're going to explore a dataset that shows information on water samples, taken from a Spanish hospital, possibly containing different phylotypes (isolates) of Legionella pneumophila.
+For each sample (observation) several variables have been recorded: the date, the sampling ID, the temperature, chlorine content and pH of the water.

+1. Download the [samples.tab file](assets/samples.tab).
+If your browser shows you the file instead of offering to download it, do File -> Save As and make sure you select "text" or "raw" somewhere.
+1. Save the file in your `data` subfolder in the folder you've created for this exercise.

+### In real life

+In this example, the data comes already very tidy, but this is rarely the case in real life.
+To tidy up the data, the best of course is to produce it the right way (see presentation), but whenever working with data produced by others, the `tidyr` package helps a great deal.
+See more information about tidying data in the corresponding [R for Data Science book](http://r4ds.had.co.nz/tidy-data.html).

 ---

 ## Sources / further reading